 Enabling Skipper Autocode

 On the Survey Editor page, when you first add an Open-Ended Question, Form Question, or Open-Ended answer option, a message will appear at the bottom of the page.
+Keep the box checked to leverage Skipper Autocode during your survey analysis.

 Using Skipper Autocode

-To analyze and create codebooks using Skipper autocode, open the Coding pane in the left menu.
+To analyze and create codebooks using Skipper Autocode, open the Coding pane in the left menu.

 Autocode Existing Codebooks

-- Click Add a new codebook.
+- Click Add a new codebook, type a title, and click OK.

-- Click Apply autocode to apply the codes.
+- Click Apply autocode.

 Guided Autocode